 Jenny had been the first piece in his collection.
-Dead for about nine months, trussed up like a ham in a curing barn, she was withered now, a Indeed, in her peculiar posture, having contracted into a ball as she had dyed and dried out, she resembled a human being so little that it was difficult to think of her as ever having been a living person, therefore usually difficult to think of her as a dead person.

-Consequently, death Bed no longer to reside in her remrins.
+Dead for about nine months, trussed up like a ham in a curing barn, she was withered now, a mummified husk, no longer of interest to worms or other agents of decomposition.
+She did not stink as she had once stunk.

+Indeed, in her peculiar posture, having contracted into a ball as she had decayed and dried out, she resembled a human being so little that it was difficult to think of her as ever having been a living person, therefore equally difficult to think of her as a dead person.
+Consequently, death seemed no longer to reside in her remains.
 To Vassago, she had ceased to be a corpse and had become merely a curious object, an impersonal thing that might always have been inanimate.
-As a result, although she was a part of his collection, she was now of minimal interest to him.
+As a result, although she was the start of his collection, she was now of minimal interest to him.

 He was fascinated solely with death and the dead.
 The living were of interest to him only insofar as they carried the ripe promise of death within them.

-The patient's heart oscillated between mild and severe tachycardia, from a hundred and twenty to over two hundred and thirty beats per minute, a transient condition resulting from the epinephrine and hypothermia Except it wasn't acting like a transient condition.
+The patient's heart oscillated between mild and severe tachycardia, from a hundred and twenty to over two hundred and thirty beats per minute, a transient condition resulting from the epinephrine and hypothermia.
+Except it wasn't acting like a transient condition.
 Each time the pulse rate declined, it did not subside as far as it had previously, and with each new acceleration, the EKG showed escalating arrhythmia that could lead only to cardiac arrest.